Jaisocx-Tools/Workspace/workspace/ts/www/packages/Preloader/README.md

 ### 3. loading resources just once.

+The workaround to set the exact url of a font in the preloading link tag and @font-face style, hardcoded in Your html page or with the Preloader class, this does this dynamique, by set of urls in a json, set as incoming arg of the Preloader method `.setThemesPreloads( json );`

 ### 4. Fallback urls of npm deps.

+Solved

 ### 5. Event DOMContentLoaded overrides with The Fallback Urls Feature turned on.

+Solved

 ### 6. CDN not responding blocks prevented.

+Solved